victorpengmx/tp/docs/UserGuide.md

 **Example:**

-To edit the company's name to "TechCorp", their email to techcorp@gmail.com and their address to "123, Jurong West Ave 6, #08-111", use the following command:
+To edit the company at the first index to the following updated fields:
+- Name: TechCorp
+- Email: techcorp@gmail.com
+- Address: 123, Jurong West Ave 6, #08-111
+- Phone: 91234567

+Use the following command:
 ```
 editCompany 1 n/TechCorp p/91234567 e/techcorp@gmail.com a/123, Jurong West Ave 6, #08-111
 ```